Photo by Tom Parkes

 We believe the path forward requires a fundamental shift in how we think about software:

-Adaptability beats Prediction.
+Adaptability beats prediction.
 You cannot predict what AI will enable in 18 months.
 You can build systems that adopt those capabilities within days of their release.

 The Transformational Choice

-You face a difficult choice.
-Continue incremental improvements to existing systems, accepting vendor lock-in and technical obsolescence.
-Or rebuild your foundation for continuous regeneration.
+You face a difficult choice: Continue incremental improvements to existing systems, accepting vendor lock-in and technical obsolescence, or rebuild your foundation for continuous regeneration.

 The very nature of code is changing: